shekspir55/rbn/content/posts/when-people-want-to-work-with-you-another-perspective.md

 ---
-title: "When People Want to Work With You, Another attempt 💼"
+title: "When People Want to Work With You, Another Attempt 💼"
 date: 2024-07-02T19:54:27+04:00
 draft: false
 ---